PiotrDuma/epam_final_task/README.md

 ### Test cases

 All test cases has been implemented.
-While firefox tests passes fine, the chrome driver meets some kind of sync issues and it doesn't clear input fields.
-Even explicit wait from WebDriverWait doesn't help.
+The first version of the task is available on the first_release branch.
+The review_fixes branch, which is merged to main branch, contains updated project with fixed bugs and project issues.

 ### Test run